zhufucdev/MotionEmulatorSdk/README.md

 ```

-Notice that we declare `YourScheduler` as an object (single instance)?
+Notice that we declare `YourScheduler` as an object (single instance).
 It makes senses when you
 think of how many positions a phone can be at at the same time.

 ## Getting Xposed

 If you would write an Xposed plugin, you can write the mock location and sensor implementation
 all yourself, in which case I would appreciate you and copy your code to my plug-in if it were better.
-But you want do that anyway, and here's why.
+But you won't do that anyway, and here's why.

 There's something called the XposedScheduler, which has implemented all the mock aspects of AbstractScheduler.